natebosch/test/.github/ISSSUE_TEMPLATE/02_test_runner_feature.md

 ---
 name: "I'd like a new feature in the test runner"
-about: >-
-  "Propose a feature for 'package:test' that would make testing easier or more" powerful.
+about: "Propose a feature for 'package:test' that would make testing easier or more powerful."
 title: ""
 labels: enhancement
 ---